parkjohan/Black-and-White-Brown-Images/README.md

 # Black-and-White-Brown
 Displays pictures of my brother, Brown!

-Added Functionality:
+Added Functionality:<br>
--Pinch to zoom on images with UIGestureRecognizer -Ability to share with friends with UIActivityViewController
+-Pinch to zoom on images with UIGestureRecognizer<br>
+-Ability to share with friends with UIActivityViewController